 In particular to:-

 and compliance policies, with particular focus on the key compliance programmes.

-5.3.1. the role of the Board and its main Committees;
+5.4.1 The role of the Board and its main Committees;

-5.3.2. the corporate governance framework;
+5.4.2 The corporate governance framework;

-5.3.3. delegation of authority and authority levels; and
+5.4.3 Delegation of authority and authority levels; and

 and to make recommendations to the Board about any changes.